Skip to content

 enterprise T1587 Develop Capabilities -

-enterprise T1587.001 Malware APT29 has used unique malware in many of their operations.73014
+enterprise T1587.001 Malware APT29 has used unique malware in many of their operations.7321611

-enterprise T1484 Domain Policy Modification -
+enterprise T1484 Domain or Tenant Policy Modification -

-enterprise T1482 Domain Trust Discovery During the SolarWinds Compromise, APT29 used the Get-AcceptedDomain PowerShell cmdlet to enumerate accepted domains through an Exchange Management Shell.2 They also used AdFind to enumerate domains and to discover trust between federated domains.444
+enterprise T1482 Domain Trust Discovery During the SolarWinds Compromise, APT29 used the Get-AcceptedDomain PowerShell cmdlet to enumerate accepted domains through an Exchange Management Shell.2 They also used AdFind to enumerate domains and to discover trust between federated domains.446

 enterprise T1114 Email Collection -